tathyagarg/3-body-problem/README.md

 > - `-Doptimize=ReleaseFast` is used to optimize the build for better performance.
 > - `-Djailbreak` can be added to allow for a larger range of settings values (make sure to use it responsibly).
 > - `-Dscreen_width=WIDTH` and `-Dscreen_height=HEIGHT` can be used to set custom screen dimensions.

+## Features

+- Real-time simulation of the 3-body problem using Newtonian mechanics.
+- Camera controls for navigating the simulation space.
+- UI panel for adjusting simulation parameters such as velocity damping, collision elasticity, as well as a collision toggle
+- Ability to pause, resume, and reset the simulation.
+- Focus on individual bodies to track their movement.
+- Trails to visualize the paths of the bodies.
+- Customizable initial conditions for the bodies.
+- Adding and editing bodies during runtime.

 ## Controls